elasticspoon/personal_site/_posts/2023/09/03/2023-09-03-Deep Dive Ruby Procs, Blocks and Lambdas.md

 ### Procs Can Be Called

-Procs are encapsulations of behavior in a object, so there must be some way to use that behavior after you have captured it, thus, `some_proc.call`.
+Procs are encapsulations of behavior in an object, so there must be some way to use that behavior after you have captured it, thus, `some_proc.call`.

 ```ruby
 basic_proc = Proc.new { puts 'executes proc'}